cs161-staff/textbook/crypto/bitcoin.md

 In traditional physical currency, these properties are enforced by a trusted, centralized party such as a bank.
-Everyone trusts the bank to keep an accurate list of people with accounts and the balances in each account.
-If Alice sends
-$$n$$ units to Bob, both Alice and Bob trust that the bank will correctly decrease Alice's balance by $$n$$ and increase Bob's balance by $$n$$.
+Everyone trusts the bank to keep an accurate list of account holders with their appropriate account balances, and ensure that the identity of each user is correct before proceeding with a transaction.
+So, if Alice sends $$n$$ units to Bob, both Alice and Bob trust that the bank will correctly decrease Alice's balance by $$n$$ and increase Bob's balance by $$n$$.
 Everyone also trusts that the bank will not let Alice spend $$n+1$$ units of currency if she only has $$n$$ units in her account.